 Donuts are designed to display proportional data only.
 If you want to communicate other types of data, use a different feature, such as tooltips.
 Similarly, donuts aren’t good at comparing absolute quantities between nodes.
 Consider using glyphs for this instead.

-We hope that these tips are useful and that you can use the donuts feature to create some beautiful and informative KeyLines visualizations!
+We hope you found these tips useful.
+Now you’re ready to start using donuts to create some beautiful and informative visualizations.